nackjicholson/backbone-model-wax/README.md

 [top](#contents)
 ### [Install](id:install)

-This mixin is on a team with **[backbone-collection-wax](https://github.com/CascadeEnergy/backbone-collection-wax)**.
+**This mixin is a dependency of [backbone-collection-wax](https://github.com/CascadeEnergy/backbone-collection-wax)**.

 Go there for more documentation.

-I couldn't define a circular dependency.
-So just don't install model-wax, go through collection-wax instead.
+**Don't install model-wax directly install collection-wax and you will also get model-wax.**

 Bower is a package manager for the web built by twitter, you should check it out, and download this package.